Choice of film and lens

 A slide photographer is hampered by the shape of the contrast curve of his film.
 In the highlights, it gives soft colours, but in the low lights, it becomes quite contrasty.
 For optimal colour rendition, the mid tones are used, resulting in rather dark images and a reduced exposure range.
 For instance, a colour consisting of 80% red and 20% blue, needs at least 3 f-stops to reproduce faithfully.
 Overexpose it and the red component bleaches out, shifting the colour towards blue.
 Underexpose it, and the blue component is suppressed disproportionately, shifting the colour to red.

 By comparison, a negative film has essentially a linear exposure-density curve, enabling it to capture the real world more faithfully, and with wider margins of tolerance.
 When scanned electronically, the image can then be adjusted to suit a variety of uses.
 But when printed on photographic paper, contrast is again enhanced (by the photographic paper) to achieve contrast and colour.
 The main problem with negative film is that true colour is difficult to achieve, because negative film and print film are often badly matched and commercial printing machines automatically make colour adjustments, which are often incorrect.
-However, with the help of a negative scanner, negative film yields beautiful and faithful images, particularly when printed by computer printers.
+However, with the help of a negative scanner, negative film yields beautiful and faithful digital images, particularly when printed by computer printers.

 Although a film's graininess is fixed for slide films, it is variable for negative films.
 Underexpose it, and large islands of emulsion will form.
 To keep the grain fine, negative film must be overexposed slightly, and this means an extra f-stop when using wide angle lenses which look at the bright sky as well as the dark deep.